 4. Upon receipt of this notification, the Intern will send a letter to the Bishop Suffragan, accepting status as an Intern.
 The date of this letter becomes part of the official record.

-Prior to an Intern Orientation Meeting in late October with the Commission on Ministry for the Diaconate (COM-D), its members receive copies of all paperwork for each Intern.
+Prior to an Intern Orientation Meeting in September with the Commission on Ministry for the Diaconate (COM-D), its members receive copies of all paperwork for each Intern.
 The COM-D makes internship placements in consultation with the Bishop Suffragan, and a COM-D contact person is assigned to the Intern (see below).
 Interns then meet with COM-D members to discuss the Internship and related discernment activities.

 The COM-D contact person’s role is to shepherd the individual through the entire formation process.
 The intern and COM-D contact person are expected to meet regularly; the intern is required to initiate the meetings.
 Interns must communicate with their contact person at least 3 times during the internship and quarterly thereafter until acceptance for ordination.
 Meetings can be face-to-face, via video conferencing, or telephone.
 At least one of these meetings must be face-to-face during each stage of the individual’s formation (the stages are Internship, Postulancy, and Candidacy).
 Email communication is encouraged anytime during formation process.